The myth of Europa

 Portraits have traditionally been used on banknotes all over the world.
 Research has shown that people tend to recognise faces easily.
 The portrait of Europa was chosen to feature in the new euro banknotes because it has an obvious link to the continent of Europe and also adds a human touch to the banknotes.
 This particular image was taken from a vase in the Louvre in Paris.
-The vase dates back over 2,000 years and was found in southern Italy.

 Europa, the new face of the euro